xifox/working-guide/debian/README.md

 others beneficts.
 [Unetbootin
 Wikipedia](https://en.wikipedia.org/wiki/UNetbootin).

+Below is loaded a version of it, for win operating sytem.
+Please, in the pass of time, check official site for new verions.

 Normally, new linux users come from window$, so, this program runs on it.
 What this program does, is pick up an iso image of any linux distro, an puts it on a usb stick, making it bootable.